Episode 102: How to Connect People Analytics and Employee Experience (Interview with Laura Stevens)

 Laura Stevens: Yes, absolutely.
 In the space of employee listening, there are a couple of things that my team is working on and one of them is clearly the, closing the loop and the action.

+I think for me again, as mentioned, that today, especially in large global organisations, there are only a few things that can be as powerful and impactful as a thoroughly designed and a robust listening strategy.
 And when I talk about thoroughly designed, that first and foremost for me, really means that all listening efforts should have a very clear connection to our strategic priorities.
 I think for too long, a lot of companies have been buying commercially exploited and very standard questionnaires, which didn't have any concrete connection to their company strategy, whether that is an overall strategy or an employee experience strategy.
+So we were basically the survey vendors telling us what to measure, rather than the right questionnaires in light of our strategic priorities and that is definitely one of those areas where my team and I, are trying to bring change.

 The second one for me, is definitely also the actionability.
 I strongly leverage my background in neuropsychology there, where a lot of the action is not about heavy lifting actions or lengthy rollout programs driven by HR, but also about activating the individual and using some of the nudging principles that have been introduced by the field of neuropsychology and behavioural science.
+So those are a couple of the elements that we prioritise to better close the loop.

 David Green: And you see that empowering individuals is where you actually see the action happening and then I guess you can use your listening to check A] if it is happening and B] what the impact is.